garrandall/popular-music-data/tracks/naughty-girl-beyonce.md

 Tonight i'll be your naughty girl
 I'm callin all my girls
 I see you look me up and down
-And i came to party
+And I came to party

 I love to love you baby
 I love to love you baby